earaya/voodoo/README.md

 // TODO: This needs to be updated to show changes.

 Voodoo is basically some glue code pulling together some great libraries in very much the same mould as [Dropwizard](https://github.com/codahale/dropwizard).
-These libraries include:
+In fact, some of the code in here came straight from Dropwizard.

+The libraries included here are:

 * Jetty's HTTP server
 * Jersey's JAX-RS implementation